alisaifee/flask-limiter/doc/source/index.rst

    def fast():
        return "42"

+   @app.route("/ping")
+   @limiter.exempt
+   def ping():
+       return "PONG"

-The above Flask app will have a global rate limit of 200 per day, and 50 per hour applied to all routes.
-The ``slow`` route having an explicit rate limit decorator will bypass the global rate limit and only allow 1 request per day.
+The above Flask app will have the following rate limiting characteristics:

+* A global rate limit of 200 per day, and 50 per hour applied to all routes.
+* The ``slow`` route having an explicit rate limit decorator will bypass the global rate limit and only allow 1 request per day.
+* The ``ping`` route will be exempt from any global rate limits.

+.. tip:: The built in flask static files routes are also exempt from rate limits.

 Every time a request exceeds the rate limit, the view function will not get called and instead a `429 <http://tools.ietf.org/html/rfc6585#section-4>`_ http error will be raised.

 Configuration